-Railcar leasing remains our core business, accounting for approximately 94% of our 2021 revenue.
+Railcar leasing remains our core business and accounted for a substantial majority of our 2022 revenues.
 Our railcars have long useful lives; thus, we proactively manage our business with a long-term view.
 In doing so, we strive to operate and grow in a sustainable and socially responsible manner.
 We are also committed to continually improving both the measurement and the transparency of our environmental, social, and governance (ESG) disclosures and practices.
-The Governance Committee of the GATX Board of Directors has primary oversight responsibility for our ongoing and developing ESG efforts
+The Governance Committee of the GATX Board of Directors has primary oversight responsibility for our ongoing and developing ESG efforts.

 GATX evaluated various SASB industry group standards and considered the SASB framework for the Industrial Machinery & Goods standard to be a relevant one in light of our maintenance service operations within our core railcar leasing business.
 However, we specified when metrics were not applicable to GATX's business model.
-Based on GATX's materiality assessment, this disclosure does not include data from aircraft spare engines, Trifleet, and marine vessels.
+This disclosure does not include data from aircraft spare engines, Trifleet, and marine vessels.
 The inclusion of information contained in this disclosure should not be construed as a characterization regarding the materiality or financial impact of that information.